5 High Yielding Herbs for Your Medicinal Garden

 Spilanthes is often used for its analgesic and antimicrobial properties.
 It is also used as an immune booster due to its ability to stimulate white blood cell production, which can help the body fight infections.

 Spilanthes has been traditionally used to support oral health.
-The herb has anesthetic properties, which can help numb the pain associated with toothaches and other dental issues.
+The herb has anesthetic properties that help numb the pain associated with toothaches and other dental issues.
 It is also used as an anti-inflammatory agent to reduce swelling and inflammation in the gums and other parts of the mouth.

 The numbing effects of spilanthes can help alleviate sore throat, gum infections, and mouth ulcers.
 Its anti-inflammatory properties can be used topically to alleviate skin irritations, wounds, and insect bites.
 Some other uses include stimulating the digestive system and improving appetite.